asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ![Actor Relations](actorrelations.png)

 ## Actor Model in General
 With the power of actor model, a developer has easier access to concurrent programming.
-A mutable state is encapsulated in an actor, and its messaging queue – a mailbox – guarantees messages are passed to the actor one at a time.
+The actor can keep mutable state, and its messaging queue – a mailbox – guarantees messages are passed to the actor one at a time.
 The actor processes a corresponding task against the receiving message, updates its mutable state, and then receives the next message.
 Therefore only one job is run by an actor at any moment.
 This solves the difficulty of concurrency and mutable states, and lets developers concentrate on business logic.
 ![Actor Model](actor.png)